phoeniX-Digital-Design/phoeniX/README.md

 #### Running Your Own Code
 <div align="justify">

-In order to run your own code on phoeniX, create a directory named to your project such as `/my_project` in `/Software/User_Codes/`.
-Put all your `.c` and `.s` files in `/my_project` and run the following `make` command from the main directory:
+In order to run your own code on phoeniX, create a directory named to your project such as `/my_project in /Software/User_Codes/`.
+Put all your ``user_code.s` files in my_project and run the following command from the main directory:
 ```
-make code project=my_project
+python AssembleX.py code my_project
 ```
-Provided that you name your project sub-directory correctly and the RISC-V Toolchain is configured without any troubles on your machine, the Makefile will compile all your source files separately, then using the linker script `riscv.ld` provided in `/Firmware` it links all the object files necessary together and creates `firmware.elf`.
-It then creates `start.elf` which is built from `start.s` and `start.ld` and concatenate these together and finally forms the `my_project_firmware.hex`.
-After that, `iverilog` and `gtkwave` are used to compile the design and view the selected waveforms.
+Provided that you name your project sub-directory correctly the AssembleX software will create `my_project_firmware.hex` and fed it directly to the testbench of phoeniX processor.
+After that, iverilog and GTKWave are used to compile the design and view the selected waveforms.
-> Further Configurations
-: The default testbench provided as `phoeniX_Testbench.v` is currently set to support up to 4MBytes of memory and the stack pointer register `sp` is configured accordingly.
-If you wish to change this, you need configure both the testbench and the initial value the `sp` is set to in `/Firmware/start.s`.
-If you wish to use other specific libraries and header files not provided in `/Firmware` please beware you may need to change linker scripts `riscv.ld` and `start.ld`.
 </div>